Self-similar real trees defined as fixed-points and their geometric properties: Main results

 Some comments are in order.
-First of all, as motivated by the formulation of point \emph{ii)}, there can exist further solutions to \eqref{fix:tree} which are not almost surely continuum trees (even with values outside $\mathbb T^{\GHP}$), see Proposition \ref{prop:counter_ex} below and the example discussed following Theorem 1.6 in \cite{albgol2015}.
-Next, random compact rooted measured metric spaces (not only real trees) with values in $\bbK^{\GHP}$ or $\bbK^{\GP}$ solving \eqref{fix:tree} with $\Ec{d(\rho, \zeta)} = \infty$ do not exist.
-Similarly, any solution to \eqref{fix:tree} with $\Ec{d(\rho, \zeta)} = 0$ must be the trivial space $\mathfrak X = \{ \rho\}$ almost surely.
-The analogous statements hold for solutions to \eqref{fix:X}.
+First of all, as motivated by the formulation of point \emph{ii)}, there can exist further solutions to \eqref{fix:tree} which are not almost surely continuum trees, see Proposition \ref{prop:counter_ex} below and the example discussed following Theorem 1.6 in \cite{albgol2015}.
+Next, there does not exist any random compact rooted measured metric space with values in $\bbK^{\GHP}$ or $\bbK^{\GP}$ solving \eqref{fix:tree} for which one would have $\Ec{d(\rho, \zeta)} = \infty$.
+Similarly, any solution to \eqref{fix:tree} with values in $\bbK^{\GP}$ or $\bbK^\GHP_{\tf}$ satisfying $\Ec{d(\rho, \zeta)} = 0$ must a.s.\ be the trivial space reduced to $\{\rho\}$.

-Finally, characterizing the distribution of a random continuous function by a stochastic fixed-point equation typically requires moment assumptions, see, e.g.\ \cite[Lemma 18]{NeSu2014a}.
-The uniqueness property in the theorem follows from the restriction to non-negative excursions and the very special form of the fixed-point equation \eqref{fix:X}, where, for any fixed $t \in (0,1)$, almost surely, the variations around $t$ are governed by a \emph{single} copy of the process.
-Let $\Do$ be the set of functions $f: [0,1] \to \R$ with right-continuous paths such that $\lim_{t \uparrow s} f(t)$ exists for all $s \in (0,1]$.
-On $\Do$, we consider the Skorokhod topology, see e.g. \cite{bil68} for details.
-By $\Dex$ we denote the set of non-negative functions $f \in \Do$ with $f(0) = f(1) = 0$.
-Our proof shows that, up to a multiplicative constant, the excursion $X$ is the unique solution to \eqref{fix:X} (in distribution) in the space $\Dex$.
-Furthermore, $X$ is the unique solution to \eqref{fix:X} (in distribution) in the space $\Do$ (and hence, also in $\Co$) satisfying $\E{\| X\|^{\fm}} < \infty,$ where $\fm=1+\lfloor 1/\alpha \rfloor$; in particular, $\fm\ge 1/\alpha$.
-Note that,

-Albenque and Goldschmidt \cite{albgol2015} show that, in the case of the Brownian continuum random tree, the fixed-point in Example {\bf 1)} of Section~\ref{sec:rec_trees} is attractive with respect to weak convergence on the space of probability measures on $\bbK ^{\GP}$.
+Albenque and Goldschmidt \cite{albgol2015} show that, in the case of the Brownian CRT, the fixed point in Example {\bf 1)} of Section~\ref{sec:rec_trees} is attractive with respect to weak convergence on the space of probability measures on $\bbK ^{\GP}$.
 They also raise the question whether this was true with respect to the Gromov--Hausdorff--Prokhorov distance.
-Our next result confirms this under certain moment conditions.
+Our next result confirms that it is indeed the case, under certain moment conditions.
 (Note however that the results in \cite{albgol2015} are not directly comparable to ours since the trees there are \emph{unrooted}.)